Choosing a pot for your cannabis plant is an essential task in growing cannabis, perhaps the most important.

 Pots should not let light through.
 When healthy roots come in contact with light they can be damaged.
 Therefore, choose a dark pot.

-Make sure you thoroughly clean your pot before using it.
+Make sure you clean your pot before using it.
 Pots can contain chemical residues or other impurities from the store that are harmful to your plant.

 As mentioned above, the size of your pots can have a huge influence on how your plants grow.
 It is therefore vital to ensure that the roots have enough room to grow.
 It is therefore better to give your plant a little too much space than too little.
 This will ensure that your plant will really thrive.